For Potential Emerging Scholars Mentors

 To submit a job description, fill out the Emerging Scholar Job Description Form.
 Keep in mind that most Emerging Scholars will have no research experience prior to entering the program, so tasks should be at an entry-level and the description should be written in accessible language.

-- Use simple language: To appeal to the typical 18-year-old applying for this program, write your job description as you would a TED talk: avoid jargon, keep it simple, and emphasize the broad appeal and value of your project.
+To appeal to the typical student applying for this program, write your job description as you would a TED talk: avoid jargon, keep it simple, and emphasize the broad appeal and value of your project.

 - Ceramics: "Tasks will begin with mixing clay and glazes, recording and organizing test results such as working properties, texture and color of materials.
 Depending on the method of production the student will learn various mold-making and casting processes, glazing and/or painting, kiln loading, and will be expected to assist in the packing and shipping of artwork to out-of-state exhibitions.
 Other tasks will include maintaining an organized workspace and assisting with moving and photographing work.
 Due to the nature of my work many tasks are repetitive and hands-on.
 You will get dirty."